schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Overworked Hoarding

-A intern traffic technician faces a accreditation at a cherished dressing room.
+A intern traffic technician faces an accreditation at a cherished dressing room.

 ## Self-taught Conspiracy

-A engineering manager communicates at a adult office.
+A engineering manager communicates at an adult office.

 ## Pharaoh